DiceHoldingsInc/puppet-solrcloud/README.md

 This is a puppet module for setting up a multi-core solr cluster able to connect to Zookeeper.
 This module is a fork of https://github.com/vamsee/puppet-solr.

+Zookeeper is not installed and configured by this module (IT IS NOT CONSIDERED A PUPPET REQUIREMENT) but it still sort of believe you installed it there.
+Do not disappoint it.

 ## Quick Start

 Put this in your site.pp file and run sudo puppet apply: